不良研究所官方

 Background

-According to , dog-related incidents are a significant driver of insurance claims.
-Claims associated with dog incidents cost insurers over in 2022, a 28 percent increase over 2021, with the average cost per claim rising by 32 percent.
-In response, some insurers have tried to control costs by using breed lists to deny coverage for specific dog breeds.
+According to鈥, dog-related incidents are a significant driver of insurance claims.鈥 In 2024, U.S. insurers paid $1.57 billion for nearly 23,000 dog-related injury claims, which include not only dog bites but also all other incidents.
+The average cost per claim rose to about $69,000, reflecting increased medical costs and larger legal settlements.
+Some insurers have tried to control these costs by using breed lists to deny coverage for specific dog breeds.
 However, there is a lack of conclusive data to show specific dog breeds are drivers of claims or are more innately risky.

 Actions

-Status: At the 2021 Spring National Meeting, the Property & Casualty (C) Insurance Committee heard a presentation from an industry representative from the Insurance Consumer Coalition for Pet Owners (ICCPO).
+Status: At the 2021 Spring National Meeting, the鈥Property & Casualty (C) Insurance Committee鈥痟eard a鈥presentation鈥痜rom an industry representative from the Insurance Consumer Coalition for Pet Owners (ICCPO).
 The presentation addressed insurance rating for dog breeds, including a request for state insurance regulators to collect additional rating data and disallowing the use of dangerous dog breed lists.
-A published in November 2020 about dog breed rating from the ICCPO and other industry groups formed the basis of the discussion.
+A鈥痯ublished in November 2020 about dog breed rating from the ICCPO and other industry groups formed the basis of the discussion.

 The Committee continues to monitor issues relating to homeowners and renters insurance.